seabass555/URISE-REU-Solar-Storage/README.md

   * Note: additional functions/files exist in the repository which correspond to outdated files we used in the inital stages of our research.

 Files used for the GUI:
+  * CurrentGUI.mlapp contains the current version of the GUI without a formatted 'Home' tab
+  * CurrentGUIHomeTab.mlapp contains the current version of the 'Home' tab.
+All other content is antiquated.
+CurrentGUI.mlapp and CurrentGUIHomeTab.mlapp will be combined in the near future

 Acknowledgement and Disclaimer: